 In May 1951 the Chinese launched their fifth and final impulse (part II of their Spring Offensive) in the Eastern part of the Korean peninsula across the mountainous terrain where the UN forces and ROK forces used mobile units as opposed to units supplied by MSR (main supply routes across the mountains back of Korean peninsula.)
 The US army had learned the lessons and had combat teams that weren’t road-bound and could be airdropped using helicopters both rescue and

-Lessons learned from the Chinese Intervention in the Korean War for Indian Army guarding the areas of Ladhak and Eastern hills of Arunachal Pradesh bordering Tibet.
+Lessons learned from the Chinese Intervention in the Korean War for the Indian Army guarding the areas of Ladhak and the Eastern hills of Arunachal Pradesh bordering Tibet.

 - Maintain airstrips to help prepare land transport air crafts to land supplies and take back the wounded for treatment.